 Our Geography curriculum is designed to develop children’s curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 Children investigate a range of places – both in Britain and abroad – to help develop their knowledge and understanding of the earth’s physical and human processes.

 Children are taught a cycle of lessons, which carefully plans for progression and depth concentrating on the geographical skills suited to the age group.
 Teachers plan and deliver challenging questions for pupils to apply their learning in a philosophical/open manner which allow children to ‘go deeper’ into their learning and understanding.
-Trips and visiting experts who will enhance the learning experience are planned into the curriculum and appropriate curriculum themed home learning tasks which children complete with adults at home are set periodically.
-Progression booklets will be shared with the children at the beginning of their lesson to enable them to revisit their prior learning, be confident articulating their new learning and see what their learning will take them as they move through school.
-This will develop a knowledge of the purpose of their learning and where they sit upon their journey.
+Progression booklets will be shared with the children and knowledge organisers used to support learning and questioning.

 The key areas for assessment of Geography are Locational Knowledge, Place knowledge, Human and Physical Geography, Geography skills and Fieldwork.
 Teachers assess against the skills through formative assessment during the year.